-- 63. Each CPC shall designate ports where landing or transhipping operations of bluefin tuna are authorized.
-This list shall be communicated each year to the ICCAT Secretariat as part of the annual fishing plan communicated by each CPC as defined in paragraph 12.
+- 63. Each CPC who has allocated a bluefin tuna quota shall designate ports where landing or transhipping operations of bluefin tuna are authorized.
+This list shall be communicated each year to the ICCAT Secretariat as part of the annual fishing plan communicated by each CPC.
 Any amendment shall be communicated to the ICCAT Secretariat. - 64.
 For a port to be determined as a designated port, the port State shall ensure that the following conditions are met: - a) established landing and transhipment times; - b) established landing and transhipment places; and - c) established inspection and surveillance procedures ensuring inspection coverage during all landing and transhipping times and at all landing and transhipping places in accordance with paragraph 67. - 65.
-It shall be prohibited to land or tranship from fishing vessels any quantity of bluefin tuna fished in the eastern Atlantic and the Mediterranean at any place other than ports designated by CPCs in accordance with paragraphs 63 to 64. - 66.
-On the basis of the information received by CPCs under paragraph 63 the ICCAT Secretariat shall maintain a list of designated ports on the ICCAT website.
+It shall be prohibited to land or tranship from catching vessels as well as processing vessels and auxiliary vessels any quantity of bluefin tuna fished in the eastern Atlantic and the Mediterranean Sea at any place other than ports designated by CPCs in accordance with paragraphs 63 to 64.

+66. On the basis of the information received by CPCs under paragraph 63 the ICCAT Secretariat shall maintain a list of designated ports on the ICCAT website.

-Prior notification of landings and transhipments
+Prior notification of landings

-- 67. Prior to entry into any port, masters of fishing vessels with catches on board or their representative shall provide the relevant authorities of the port, at least 4 hours before the estimated time of arrival, with the following: - a) estimated time of arrival; - b) estimate of quantity of bluefin tuna retained on board; - c) the information on the geographic area where the catch was taken.
+- 67. Prior to entry into any port, masters of catching vessels as well as processing vessels and auxiliary vessels or their representative shall provide the relevant authorities of the port, at least 4 hours before the estimated time of arrival, with the following: - a) estimated time of arrival; - b) estimate of quantity of bluefin tuna retained on board; - c) the information on the geographic area where the catch was taken.